 Position Size Calculator

-Calculate how many shares to buy based on your account size, risk tolerance, and stop-loss level.
-Enter your trade setup to see the optimal position size, dollar risk, and portfolio exposure.
-Based on the percentage risk model used by traders to manage risk on every trade.
+Calculate position size from your account size, risk tolerance, and stop-loss level.
+Enter a trade setup to see the resulting share count, dollar risk, and portfolio exposure.

 Educational purposes only.